thoughtbot/superglue/README.md

 without giving up the productivity of Rails form helpers, UJS, tag helpers, flash, cookie auth, and more.

-## Caution

-This project is in its early phases of development.
-Its interface, behavior, and name are likely to change drastically before a major version release.

 ### No APIs

 Instead of APIs, Superglue leans on Rails' ability to respond to different